DoxaNurse/LITA_Capstone-Projects/README.md

 ![Screenshot (116)](https://github.com/user-attachments/assets/63126034-8a4f-4f61-862e-6e9d73316e23)

-## Data Visualization with Power Bi
+## Data visualization with Power Bi
 This visualizes key customer segments, cancellations, and subscription trends.
 **Subscription Type Distribution**:Pie Chart to understand the proportion of each subscription type with key column being customer ID and Subscription type.